-Carl Szabo

-Senior Policy Counsel, NetChoice

-NetChoice is a trade association of e-Commerce and online businesses. www.netchoice.org.

-to a person in possession of a valid ticket to the event...based solely on the ground that such ticket was resold through a reseller that was not approved by the operator." (emphasis added).
+Carl Szabo Vice President & General Counsel, NetChoice NetChoice is a trade association of leading e-commerce and online companies. www.netchoice.org to a person in possession of a valid ticket to the event...based solely on the ground that such ticket was resold through a reseller that was not approved by the operator." (emphasis added).